Jomiri/pyfiberamp/README.rst

 Even though all of PyFiberAmp's functionality is available in interpreted Python code, the use of one of the compiled backends (C++, Numba or Pythran) is recommended for computationally intensive time-dynamic simulations.
-The hand-written C++ extension is fastest but has also the strictest system requirements: Windows 7 or 10, Python 3.6 and a fairly modern
+The hand-written C++ extension is fastest but has also the strictest system requirements: Windows 7 or 10, Python 3.9 and a fairly modern
 CPU with AVX2 instruction support.
 The Pythran backend probably only works on Linux and requires that `pythran <https://pythran.readthedocs.io/en/latest/>`_ is installed before installing PyFiberAmp.
 The Numba backend should work on all operating systems provided that `Numba <https://numba.pydata.org/>`_ is available.
 Please open a new issue if you encounter problems with a backend that should work but does not.

+Note that the C++ extension has been bumped to support Python 3.9 in version 0.5.0.

 Example
 ========